Zeph1rr/CrowDecrypt/APIDoc.md

 Validation:

-- Email is required and must be email
+- Email is required and must be presented as an email
-- Password have to have length more than 6 symbols
+- Password's length should be more than 6 symbols

 Response:

     status: 200
     body: token (JWT token for user)

-You can't login, if database hasn't user
+You can't login, if database doesn't have any users

 <hr>